Skip to main content

 The lower toolbar allows you to:

-• open the graph at a higher level (useful when filters reduce visible nodes)
+• open the graph at a higher depth level (useful when filters reduce the visible elements)

-• show or hide tooltips for items and links
+• show or hide tooltips for nodes and edges

-• show or hide labels for all items and links in the graph
+• show or hide labels for all nodes and edges

-On the right side, the number of nodes and edges in the graph is displayed.
+On the right side of the toolbar, the number of nodes and edges that make up the graph is shown.

 Example of a graph expanded to three levels: